-Note: Consultation should be undertaken for the removal of any tree or vegetation as clearing without the necessary approvals is an offence.
+Note: Consultation with Council should be undertaken for the removal of any tree or for vegetation clearing.
+Such action without the necessary approvals is an offence.

 5.6.4 Assessment considerations

 In assessing whether or not to approve an application for vegetation clearing or tree removal, Council will consider the following;